Ambition is the UK’s leading youth club charity

 Given these huge benefits, we feel it’s vital that all young people have access to opportunities to take part in creative arts.

-Thanks to generous funding from the Foundation of Sports and Arts, we were able to fund many of our member clubs’ fun, creative and innovative arts activities in the last four months of 2011.
+Thanks to generous funding from the Foundation of Sports and Arts, we were able to fund many of our member clubs’ fun, creative and innovative arts activities in 2011.
 This gave more than 300 young people the opportunity to get involved in arts.

 Some of the projects we’ve funded are: